15knots/cmake4eclipse/README.md

 There is also a run configuration for eclipse to invoke the maven build: `build cmake4eclipse`.

-To debug the plug-in from Eclispe, first set the Plug-in Development Target platform of your workbench to `cdt/8.7-eclipse/4.5.2`, then run the Eclipse Application launch configuration named `cmake4eclipse`.
+To debug the plug-in from Eclipse, first set the Plug-in Development Target platform of your workbench to `cdt/8.7-eclipse/4.5.2`, then run the Eclipse Application launch configuration named `cmake4eclipse`.

 ---
 # Release Notes
 ## 2.0.0 (upcoming)
 ### Changes
+- Added a tool-chain `CMake driven` that will configure the proper builder when selected to make project configuration easier.
+- Added a project type `CMake driven` to the CDT `New C Project` and `New C+ Project` wizard to ease in project creation.
 - Added an extension point `lspDetectionParticipant`, allowing 3rd-party compiler vendors to integrate a compiler for improved syntax highlighting in the CDT's C/C++ editors by simply providing an Eclipse plug-in.
 The CMAKE_EXPORT_COMPILE_COMMANDS Parsers of this plug.in will pick-up the `lspDetectionParticipant` extensions to detect